9 minsPublished on 6/24/2022

 Given the speed of innovations in decentralized finance, APY and APR have become outdated for calculating returns.
 Perhaps it is time for the DeFi sector to design a unique metric that can better predict daily or weekly returns.

-Crypto yield farming can be very rewarding for investors if they can intelligently invest their capital and other resources.
-Users need to track monthly and quarterly metrics of an underlying DeFi platform and follow proper investment advice to generate profitable returns.
+Yield farming can be very rewarding for investors if they properly invest their capital and other resources.
+Users need to track monthly and quarterly metrics of an underlying DeFi platform and follow proper investment advice to generate profitable returns from a volatile investment.

 It is best for novice yield farmers to invest in a trustworthy liquidity pool, even if the interest rates aren't very high.
-Given the market volatility, it’s also best to participate in liquidity mining platforms where risks won’t outweigh rewards.
+Given the volatility of crypto markets, it's also best to participate in liquidity mining platforms where risks won't outweigh rewards.

-While crypto yield farming remains highly profitable, it is still a capital-intensive and high-risk venture.
-Thus, it is necessary that you identify risks before investing.
+While crypto yield farming can be profitable, it is still a capital-intensive and high-risk venture.
+Thus, it is necessary that you identify risks of yield farming before investing.

 What are the risks of yield farming?

-Yield farmers face five kinds of risks when investing in crypto markets.
+Yield farmers face a number of risks when investing in crypto markets, including the five mentioned below.

 Price volatility